laithsadik/Super-Resolution-Image-Enhancement-Final-Project/README.md

 - Checkpoints:The model checkpoint files are saved on Google Drive:
-[Google Drive Checkpoints Folder](https://drive.google.com/drive/folders/1qV4DR6QplNjXVDiWd5TEd2OnCCW9H9gG?usp=sharing) We saved the trained Parameters for each model.
+[Google Drive Checkpoints Folder](https://drive.google.com/drive/folders/1qV4DR6QplNjXVDiWd5TEd2OnCCW9H9gG?usp=sharing) (we saved the trained Parameters for each model).

 ## 🚀 How to Run
 The entire code is contained in a single Jupyter Notebook: